axocomm/lcdeploy/README.md

     gem build lcdeploy.gemspec
     gem install gemspec-<version>.gem

+Rake tasks `build` and `install` are also available.
+Just run `bundle` to install rake and run `rake`.
+This will build and install the latest version of the Gem from this source.

-The `lcdeploy` executable should now be available for use in projects.
+The `lcd` executable should now be available for use in projects.

 If this gets anywhere, it will hopefully end up somewhere for sticking into a `Gemfile`.
 But for now, this works.